in carbon credits or carbon credit projects

 under the Emissions Reduction Fund.

-sure you do your research so you know what is required of you, the
+sure you know what is required of you, as well as the features,

-features, risks and benefits of the aggregation.
-Here are some of
+risks and benefits of the aggregation.
+Here are some of the

 - Who you are dealing with - What are the